GreenfishK/DataCitation/README.md

 rdf_engine.outdate_triples(list_of_triples, prefixes)
 ```
-## Query data from triple store or graph database
+## Query data from triple store
 If you are offering an interface, be it graphical or a console, to query data
 and display the result like we know it from database management tools, you can use the function get_data.
 To see the result set is a step you certainly want to do before citing your day.
 Either use
-get_data combined with your own interface or an existing "graph database management tool", such as GraphDB, to do so.
+get_data combined with your own interface or an existing "triple store management tool", such as GraphDB, to do so.
 ```python
 rdf_engine.get_data(select_statement)
 ```